microsoft/fast-pass/README.md

 ```

 ### App Registration via the Bicep Template
 This approach (manageAppRegistration=true).
 Requires a managed identity to be able to create the App Registration.
-Follow the process [here](https://reginbald.medium.com/creating-app-registration-with-arm-bicep-b1d48a287abb) - don't skip the step where you assigning the Application Administrator role to the identity.
+Follow the process [here](https://reginbald.medium.com/creating-app-registration-with-arm-bicep-b1d48a287abb) - don't skip the step where you are assigning the Application Administrator role to the identity.

 Azure CLI...
 ```